-- Welcome student back and do a quick check in - Remind student to check google classroom/makeup work folder in each class for missed work. - Check in with student to see if they need help accessing recording - If work is not turned in by due date, check in with student and caregiver to see how you can support. - incomplete "I" grades will be available in the gradebook.
-However, it is recommended "I" grades are used as a placeholder until a student submits the assignment. - If work is not submitted, add in zero.
+- Teacher will deduct 10 points per day for later homework. - After 5 days, work will no longer be accepted quick check in Remind student to check google classroom/makeup work folder in each class for missed work. accessing recording If work is not turned in by due date, check in with student and caregiver to see how you can support. incomplete "I" grades will be available in the gradebook.
+However, it is recommended "I" grades are used as a placeholder until a student submits the assignment.
+If work is not submitted, add in zero. -- ---